 You’ve all heard the age-old adage, you are what eat, but it would seem we are also what we eat eats!
 So as you can see raw milk isn’t the devil it’s a simple food that is undoubtedly better for us, but only when we make sure it comes from people who care about their product.

-Wishing you and Healthy and Happy 2020!
+Wishing you and Healthy day!